The Rising Tide Community Guidelines & Lift All Boats Policy

 Social media roll calls, link threads, or Instagram pod posts.
 In order to keep the day-to-day conversation dedicated to provide support and education, we limit when members can share links to social media and blog post links on the feed.
 This also includes “spam me with ___” posts that lead to link threads.

 “In Search Of” and referral posts.
-From the founding of RTS, we have held strongly to the desire to not be a traditional networking and referral organization.
-To maintain a group focus on education and community, we direct “in search of” posts to the new free platform for Opportunities, Creative Community.
+From the founding of Rising Tide, we have held strongly to the desire to not be a traditional networking and referral organization.
+To maintain a group focus on education and community, we direct “in search of” posts to Opportunities.

 A note on nudity.
 Facebook, as a community, has its own set of community guidelines that we must adhere to as a group.
 We do not want to censor artistic expression.
 However, Facebook has clear guidelines on what type of posts they will remove if they are reported.
 Please use their guidelines when choosing photos to share so that you do not risk having your post removed by Facebook.